-And God desires to dwell with us and He has mercy on us and He has welcomed us into the beauty of His holiness.
+We find a God who is compassionate and gracious.
+He has mercy on us and He has welcomed us into the beauty of His holiness.

 Let's not forget this beauty.

-[26:35] Now, I know we're Anglicans, but the Westminster Shorter Catechism has something nice to say about this.
-Question one, what is the chief end of man?
+Now, I know we're Anglicans, but the Westminster Shorter Catechism has something nice to say about this.

-What is the purpose of human beings?
+Question one, what is the chief end of man or the purpose of human beings?
 Answer, man's chief end is to glorify God and to enjoy Him forever.

 Enjoyment of God is a crucial and necessary part of glorifying God because beauty is a crucial and necessary part of God's holiness.

-holiness.
-Do you enjoy God's holiness?
+[26:59] Do you enjoy God's holiness?
 Or is God just scary to you?
 Are you a Christian only because you feel God's holy judgment in hell?

-Or are you a Christian also because you desire His holy beauty that you will partake forever in the new creation in heaven?
+Or are you a Christian also because you desire His holy beauty and partake in that forever in the new creation?
 As Tim Keller said, religious people find God useful.

 Christians find God beautiful.
 Let's pray.
-Father, you are holy.

-[27:53] You are to be feared.
-You are to be admired.
+Father, you are holy, you are to be feared, you are to be admired.

 As we now share your holiness in Jesus through the Holy Spirit, help us to glorify you with our bodies for the sake of your holy name.